facebook/react-native-website/docs/native-modules-ios.md

 }
 ```

 Similarly, if an operation may take a long time to complete, the native module can specify its own queue to run operations on.
 Again, currently React Native will provide a separate method queue for your native module, but this is an implementation detail you should not rely on.
-If you don't provide your own method queue, in the future, you native module's long running operations may end up blocking async calls being executed on other unrelated native modules.
+If you don't provide your own method queue, in the future, your native module's long running operations may end up blocking async calls being executed on other unrelated native modules.
 The `RCTAsyncLocalStorage` module here, for example, creates its own queue so the React queue isn't blocked waiting on potentially slow disk access.

 ```objectivec
 - (dispatch_queue_t)methodQueue